coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 - `value` (String) The value of the field.
 When the field type is `metadata`, can be one of ["service_name" "operation_name" "unspecified" "application_name" "subsystem_name"]

-<a id="nestedatt--layout--sections--rows--id--definition--pie_chart--unit--spans--filters--operator"></a>
+<a id="nestedatt--layout--sections--rows--id--definition--pie_chart--thresholds--spans--filters--operator"></a>
-### Nested Schema for `layout.sections.rows.id.definition.pie_chart.unit.spans.filters.operator`
+### Nested Schema for `layout.sections.rows.widgets.definition.gauge.query.spans.filters.operator`

 Required: